AckeeCZ/nodejs-cookbook/Best Practices.md

 We do not use callbacks anymore.
 They often lead to callback hell and have more problematic usage.
 ![Image][image-3]

 With ES6 comes the Promises (well they came already before that, but after this, they were finally standartized and included inside Node internal packages).
 And they are GREAT!
-Not only for avoiding callback hell, it allows you to take many promises at once and works with them as you needed.
-And chaining them togehter is much more readable easy.
-Also throwing and catching error is really improved as one error catch can satisfy any number of chained promises! (if you used callbacks back then, they always have to start with _if (err) { }_
+Not only for avoiding callback hell, it allows you to take many promises at once and works with them as you need.
+Also throwing and catching error is really improved as one error catch can satisfy any number of chained promises! (if you used callbacks back then, they always have to start with _if (err) { ... }_

 ## Social Networks
 Almost every single popular app has possibility to login/register through the social network.
 And it is great option we can offer our customers, therefore we do it (almost) anywhere!